A Cut Above The Rest

 Cabling and Bracing

-When a tree becomes large or grows in unique ways it can begin to become structurelly unstable especially where the tree forks.
+When a tree becomes large or grows in unique ways it can begin to become structurally unstable, especially where the tree forks.
 Properly installed cables can be placed into the main leads of your tree to help the entire tree move and flex as a whole.
 Cabling tree canopies is also a good way to prevent large portions of your most prized tree from breaking away during windy or icy conditions.
 We use thin cables with an extraordinary high tensile strength.
 They are very strong and virtually invisible.
-Your chances of a mishap will be greatly reduced by cabling, though this option is an extra, precautionary method of preventing damage and is NOT a guaranteed fix.
+Your chances of a mishap will be greatly reduced by cabling; however, this option is an extra, precautionary method of preventing damage and is NOT a guaranteed fix.

 Bracing is generally used as a corrective method to redirect a young trees growth.
 This is done with cables fixed into the ground or back to itself.
 These braces would require annual inspection and would eventually be removed.

 We also offer the Cobra Tree Cabling System

 This is the most advanced cabling technique in Arboriculture today.

 Some trees are more prone to lightning strikes than others.
 Susceptibility depends on the tree's height, species, and proximity to other things.
 A certified arborist can answer these questions for you during an in-person consultation.
 Lightning protection for a tree involves installing lightning rods and copper wires.
 This has to be done in a way that doesn't harm the tree.
 Every tree is a one-of-a-kind living thing.
 This process is NOT as simple as installing them on a structure.
 This should only be done by an experienced and licensed arborist.